-Intelligent query capability for Urban Climate ECVs is currently under development at NCDC's Archive Branch (AB) using mathematical linguistic algorithms to interpret between controlled vocabularies associated with these ECVs and their major different data formats and respective data centers.
-The integration of "ISOIDs" (or International Standards organization Object Identifier tags) into CLIO enhances intelligent query functionality and moves towards International Standards Organization (ISO) 19115-2 compliancy.
-ISOIDs are a merger of the ISO (International Standards Organization) and OIDs (Object Identifiers) that help to significantly augment lineage description and query functionality.
+CLIO enhances intelligent query tags) into functionality and moves towards International Standards Organization (ISO) 19115-2 compliancy.
+ISOIDs, a merger of the ISO (International Standards Organization) and OIDs (Object Identifiers), help to significantly augment lineage description and intelligent query functionality across multiple stovepiped data points of origin and data centers.
 This OID-ISO merger affords an organized archive paradigm for metadata of data files and the processes that produced the data files.
 Further, conceptually speaking the OID-ISO merger offers organized structure, or schema, for archive directories.
-Provided an ISO-compliant interpretation mechanism is employed between controlled vocabularies different data centers (and their respective formats); ISOID synchronized directories would potentially be readily compatible with one another.
-Rapid query for accurate and timely access display of data and metadata for process provenance consists of two (2) basic components: (1) Algorithm templates/code and (2)Relational Data Base Management System (RDBMS).
-21st Century provenance and dependency algorithm templates have been designed by NCDC's SDS Project Team.
-Program code for processes are mapped to ISOIDs and archived in the Lineage Data Base (LDB) of the RDBMS.
-These components provide a common, organized and comprehensive approach for the futuristic archiving processing and file production associated with analyses and reanalyses of CDR and ECV data.
-ISOIDs by-pass continual metadata naming convention conflicts between major data formats and associated data points of origin.
-ISOIDs may be contained within any database and thereby renders naming convention conflicts irrelevant.
-ISOIDs provide an additional query component that is comprehensive, affords organization, and uses a more traditional RDMS archive/access mapping approach to display provenance of jobs and files.
+Provided an ISO-compliant interpretation mechanism is employed between controlled vocabularies of different data centers (and their respective formats); ISOID synchronized directories would potentially be readily compatible with one another.
+Rapid query for accurate and timely access display of data and metadata for process provenance consists of two (2) basic components: (1) Algorithm templates/code and (2) a Relational Data Base Management System (RDBMS).

-Figure 4: Illustration of an "ISOID" (ISO-compliant OID (Object Identifier) tag linked to a LDB (Lineage Data Base) that maps out archive File & Process provenance for rapid query functioality.
+Fig. 4: Illustration of an "ISOID" (ISO-compliant OID (Object Identifier) tag linked to a LDB (Lineage Data Base) that maps out archive File & Process provenance for rapid query.